robbiekruszynski/tragic_life/README.md

 npm start
 ```

-3. Run on Android:
+3. Run on a device or simulator:
 ```bash
 npm run android
 ```

-4. Run on iOS:
+or
 ```bash
 npm run ios
 ```